wheresrhys/wheresrhys.github.io/_posts/common/2_cribsheet.md

 I see through my twilit window that they are still not done.

-swifts higher up and concentrated at far end and No4 - shy, like deer

-martins form orderly queues while swifts are renegade soldiers of fortune

-lone swift cry

-watched 1 wift figure-8ing

-swift tower recording, falling numbers, malta

 angler gathering algae
-I can see th eedge of the swift maelstrom from my window as I write this (my flat is tantalisingly close to having a view of the reservoirs, but low elevation and another row of houses thwart that aspiration)

-Gannetry, Heronry, Eyrie, Rookery, Swannery,

 gullery ternery

-cycling carrying post

-light dusting of flies

-swift cloud swirl

 zebra headed grebe chick

 pochard like lozenges

 chicks of all species - including humans - ave mastered irritating begging. a pattern seen throughout nature. its meaning transcends species

-8x vz 10x bins.
-surprising skill of refinding a moving bird in the bins

-swift cut through air like a jibbed dinghy sailboat through water (i was a rubbish crew, and not quite middle class enough. stupid old naomi and her slack jawed boyfriend.
-Rich cox thinking i was a plebb)

-Wind whooshing in the poplar trees - whoosh! - bad trees because they fall in the wind easily. brittle.
-2 stumps here

 green woodpecker